neonita/Frontend-Mentor/Newbie/stats-preview-card-component-main/README.md

 ### What I learned

 In this challenge, I spent the most time figuring out how to apply a color overlay above an image.
-I saw there were many methods but I prefered adding the image and tint in CSS.
+I saw there were many methods but I preferred adding the image and tint in CSS.

 To see how you can add code snippets, see below: